-However, at BJSS we don’t believe that you need a Robotic Process Automation licence in order to utilise Intelligent Process Automation.
-IPA should be about optimising your processes to augment your workforce, and you don’t need to sign up to a lengthy and costly licence in order to benefit from process automation.
-Instead, we take the approach of combining our years of experience in process improvement and re-engineering with Machine Learning (although only when it will add value) in order to optimise workflows.
+However, you don’t always need a Robotic Process Automation licence to utilise Intelligent Process Automation.
+IPA should be about optimising your processes to augment your workforce – you don’t necessarily need to sign up to a lengthy and costly licence.
+Instead, we combine our years of experience in process improvement and re-engineering with Machine Learning (although only when it will add value) to optimise workflows.

-Instead of focusing on cutting headcount, you should be exploring how you can make the most of your employees knowledge of processes to identify which pain points to address.
-We do this by engaging with end users from day one to understand how IPA can improve their day-to-day tasks, so that we can focus on making your workforce more efficient but still relying upon human skills where needed in order to deliver optimal value to the organisation.
-Not only does this allow us to address the right processes, but it also enables us to engage with the people running these processes day in day out from the start, and we keep them involved the whole way through the automation journey so that they can help us design and iteratively deliver improved processes that work for them.
+Instead of focusing on reducing headcount, you should explore how you can make the most of employee process knowledge to identify key pain points.
+We do this by engaging end-users from day one to understand how IPA can improve their daily tasks.
+This focuses your workforce on them being more efficient and delivering optimal value.
+Not only does this allow us to address the right processes, but it also enables us to engage with the people running these processes.
+We keep them involved throughout the automation journey so that they can help us design and iteratively deliver improved processes.

-I’ve seen a lot of companies take a top-down approach to automation, and the result tends to be that they automate a process that didn’t actually take much time or effort to complete in the first place.
+I’ve seen a lot of companies take a top-down approach to automation.
+The result tends to be that they automate a process that didn’t actually take much time or effort to complete.
 Not only is this a waste of time and effort, but it also alienates the workforce.
-It sends a clear message to your teams that automation is going to be used whether they like it or not, and that you’re not interested in hearing from them about.
-Imagine how much more powerful the message is when you’re working with the end users to design automation that will make it easier and less stressful to do their jobs on a daily basis.
+It sends a clear message to your teams that automation is going to be used whether they like it or not, and is not open to negotiation.
+Imagine how much more powerful the message is when you’re working with the end users to design automation that will make it easier and less stressful to do their jobs.

-The short-term decrease in costs that you may achieve are not worth the toxic culture that you risk creating in the long-term.
-Companies should be exploring how they can empower their human workforce with technology, not replace them.
-If you are working with automation, then pause for a moment to think about how it will impact you Employee Value Proposition, as you have a great opportunity to get your workforce involved, engaged and upskilled in new technologies so that they can help drive forward your automation agenda in a way that works for your employees.
+You will only derive value from deploying new technologies when they are combined with the business knowledge of your employees.
+The short-term decrease in costs that you may achieve are not worth the toxic culture that you will risk creating.
+Companies should be exploring how they can empower their human workforce with technology.
+If you work with automation, then consider how it impacts your Employee Value Proposition.
+IPA presents a great opportunity to get your workforce involved, engaged and upskilled in new technologies.

-We are different to other consultancies – we don’t partner with technology companies and we don’t receive commission, which is why we are going against the grain and don’t recommend signing an RPA licence.
-We focus on what’s best for you and your employees, so you won’t see us working in isolation so that clients become reliant on us.
+We are different to other consultancies.
+We focus on what’s best for you and your employees, so you won’t see us working in isolation so that you become reliant on us.
 Instead, we work collaboratively with organisations to engage end users from the very beginning to make the most of their invaluable insights and, as we develop new and improved processes, we upskill them in the approach we take and the technologies used so that they learn new skills and ways of working.
 If you would like some independent, agnostic advice on automation, or would like to build out your own automation capability that won’t be reliant on a third party, then please get in touch.